pts-gordontang/Loyalty-Commerce-Platform/documentation/app/static/documents/lp-reference.md

     200 OK
     {
        "status": "success|failure",
-       "statusMessage": "SUCCESS",
+       "statusMessage": "Error: Insufficient balance",
        "transactionId": "12345678"
     }

 ## Retry a Transaction

 Occasionally, your system may undergo maintenance or experience downtime.
 During this time, you can return a status of "*systemError*" instead of "*failure*" to the LCP for any transactions (credit/debit posting, transfer) received. "*systemError*" informs the application on the LCP that the request passed may be correct For these transactions, your API should accept a call with the **transactionId**.
-Our support team can then retry the transaction at a later time by sending the same **transactionId** used on the original request.
+The Points support team can then retry the transaction at a later time by sending the same **transactionId** used on the original request.

 The following parameter is included in retry requests: